-During 2017-18 there has been a review and restructure of carers srevices within RCT, with the carer's support project set to become an all age service from 1st March 2019.
-Young carer's assessment will now be undertaken within the new Information Advice and Assisstance Team with a dedicated assessment worker for young carers and siblings.
+During 2017-18 there has been a review and restructure of carers services within RCT, with the carer's support project set to become an all age service from 1st March 2019.
+Young carer's assessment will now be undertaken within the new Information Advice and Assistance Team with a dedicated assessment worker for young carers and siblings.

-The carers support workers within the project will maintain a responsibility for the rollout of the Schools Award as well as engaging with other services and the Action for Children service will be co located within the project to facilitate closer, more responsive working.
+The carers support workers within the project will maintain a responsibility for the rollout of the Schools Award as well as engaging with other services and the Action for Children service will be co-located within the project to facilitate closer, more responsive working.

 We have had confirmation of funding for the Young Adult Carers worker for the next financial year which is great news for our young adults as they are consistently feeding back how much they value the peer support from the service.
+Under the new structure, young adult carer assessments will be picked up by adult services and will now be recorded and tracked.